snerble/Spigot-Utils-Plugin/README.md

 `/slimechunks`|Lists all slime chunks in a given radius.
 `/spawn`|Teleports the player to their spawn point.
 `/tc`|Automatically cuts down the rest of a tree.
+`/xpMult`|Configures the multiplier for the amount of xp picked up by players.

 **Note**: A help command is yet to be implemented.